fastai/course-v3/docs/gradient_tutorial.md

 ![](./images/gradient/stopNotebook.png)

- **NOTE: you *will* be charged for the time that your notebook is running.
-You must stop the notebook to stop incurring charges**
+NOTE: you *will* be charged for the time that your notebook is running.
+You must stop the notebook to stop incurring charges.

 ---